0xhiro/chadboot/README.md

 Documentation can be found in the [docs](https://github.com/0xhiro/chadboot/tree/master/docs) directory.

-## Developer Documentation

-Documentation for the Kim editor can be found in the [dev-docs](https://github.com/0xhiro/chadboot/tree/master/dev-docs) directory.

 ## Contribution

 I am currently not accepting pull requests/contributions on this project.
 You can however contribute by reporting bugs and creating github issues.